25 Weeks Pregnant: Breathing for Two

 Her eyes are also getting ready for the big day.
 In the next 30-60 days, all the layers of her retina—the inside lining of the eye—will be in place.
 That gives the fetus and newborn the ability to see.
 However, for the first couple of months babies are super-nearsighted (they only see well when you get your face 12-18 inches away).
 She will love looking at red and black and white objects, but won’t be able to see well in color until after 3 months!

-25 Weeks Pregnant: S’Up With Your Bod?
+25 Weeks Pregnant: About Your Body

 If you can’t quite catch your breath these days, join the club.
 Breathlessness strikes for a few reasons.
 The bigger your uterus grows, the more it presses up, crowding out your lungs.
 That means they can’t expand quite as far as they used to, so even deep breaths feel shallow.
 Free up a little more space in your chest by raising your arms above your head and stretching.
 Remember, you’re breathing for two these days.
 There’s more carbon dioxide in your blood, forcing you to breathe more quickly than usual.